waylyrics/waylyrics/README.md

 1. get the likely actived player when none is connnected, and disconnect from one only if it's not avaliable more
 2. keep sync with 2s interval and 20ms refresh for lyrics
-3. for Qcm, Feeluown-netease, ElectronNCM, we could get song id directly
+3. for Qcm, Feeluown-netease, ElectronNCM, YesPlayMusic, we could get song id directly
 4. use the length-matched result (or first result if former is not found) of `search_song` and sync START in each run, fetch lyric only when needed

 ## Alternatives